You Are My High

-"You Are My High" is a song that was originally released in 1999 by Artist DEMON.
-French DJ and record producer DJ Snake then released a remix that soared in popularity on 28 July 2021.
+"You Are My High" is a song originally released in 2000 by French electronic music producer Demon.
+DJ Snake then released a remix that soared in popularity on 28 July 2021.
 The remix was written by Charlie Wilson, Johnsye Andrea Smith, Ronnie Wilson and DJ Snake, and produced by the latter.

-Background
+Original composition

-DJ Snake produced the track with Malaa in July 2021.
-It also marks their second collaboration since "Selfish Love" with Selena Gomez in March, and his first solo release since "Trust Nobody" in Summer 2020.
+"You Are My High" was originally a French House song performed by electronic artist Demon which samples the songs "You Are My High" and "Oops Up Side Your Head" by The Gap Band, and merges elements of "traditional dance music, classic R&B and funk."

-Composition
+2021 remix

-"You Are My High" is sample from the single "You Are My High" by The Gap Band, and merges elements of "traditional dance music, classic R&B and funk."
-The song also borrows heavily from a similarly titled track released in 2000 by French artist Demon.
+DJ Snake's remix was produced with Malaa in July 2021.
+It also marks their second collaboration since "Selfish Love" with Selena Gomez in March, and his first solo release since "Trust Nobody" in summer 2020.